Project-YXKJ/SilverStarSCS.Docs/docs/function/input_configuration.rst

 Let's take an example:

-You want use the sixth key of the keypad to control the puller.
-In the parameter list you will find `A 41`_, which controls the function of **Keypad-Key06**.
-In the input model code List, 20_ is code of puller function, then change A41 to 20.
+Step1: You want use the sixth key of the keypad to control the puller;

+Step2: In parameter list, you find *A41*, which controls the function;

+   A41: Mode Keypad-Key6

+Step3: In the input model code List, *20* is code of puller function;

+   20 = Toggle puller raise up/down

+Then change A41 to 20.

 Parameter List
 ==============